alexwlchan/scripts/web/README.md

 scripts = [
     {
+        "name": "imdown",
+        "description": """
+        I run this when my Internet connection goes down, and it makes an audible "ping" when it comes back up.
+        """
+    },
+    {
         "name": "yt-dlp.py",
         "description": """
         this is a wrapper around <a href="https://github.com/yt-dlp/yt-dlp">yt-dlp</a> that does parallel downloads of videos in playlists.